Search for anything...

 • Dimensions - 35cm x 45cm x 25cm

-• 1100 watt motor designed for heavy duty applications
+• Powerful 1100 watt 15 amp, 3,800 rpm motor designed for heavy duty applications delivers extended power and durability

-• Integrated cutline blade positioning system provides adjustment free cut line indication for better accuracy and visibility
+• Integrated cutline blade positioning system provides adjustment free cut line indication for better accuracy and visibility.

 • Super-efficient dust collection system captures over 75% of dust generated